CrossRef/event-data-user-guide/event-data-manual.md

  : We are aiming to launch toward the end of 2016.

 How do I access the data?
-  : The Query API is the way to access data.
+  : The Query API is currently the only way to access data.

+Does CED work with Multiple Resolution?
+  : We plan to address and clarfiy how CED relates to Multiple Resolution in future.

 # Appendix: Glossary